bareos/bareos/docs/manuals/en/new_main_reference/source/developers/generaldevel.rst

 Don’t forget any Copyrights and acknowledgments if it isn’t 100% your code.
 Also, include the Bareos copyright notice that can be found in every source file.

-If you plan on doing significant development work over a period of time, after having your first patch reviewed and approved, you will be eligible for GitHub write access so that you can commit your changes directly into branches of the main GitHub repository.

 Commit message guideline
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Start with a subject on a single line.